 - Security-Driven Networking-We derive a majority of product sales from our FortiGate network security appliances.
-Our FortiGate network security appliances include a broad set of built-in security and networking features and functionalities, including firewall, next-generation firewall, secure web gateway, secure sockets layer inspection, software-defined wide-area network ("SD-WAN"), intrusion prevention, data leak prevention, virtual private network ("VPN"), switch and wireless controller and wide area network edge.
+Our FortiGate network security appliances include a broad set of built-in security and networking features and functionalities, including firewall, next-generation firewall, secure web gateway, secure sockets layer inspection, SD-WAN, IPS, sandboxing, data leak prevention, virtual private network ("VPN"), switch and wireless controller and WAN edge.
 Our network security appliances are managed by our FortiOS network operating system, which provides the foundation for FortiGate security functions.
-We enhance the performance of our network security appliances from branch to data center by designing and implementing Security Processing Unit ("SPU") technology within our appliances, enabling us to add security and network functionality with minimal impact to network throughput performance. - Infrastructure Security-The Fortinet Security Fabric platform is a broad, automated and integrated security platform that extends beyond the network to cover other attack vectors.
-Other infrastructure solutions covered include Secure Access (Wi-Fi and switch) and teleworker and remote security solutions such as FortiAuthenticator, FortiClient and FortiToken. - Dynamic Cloud Security-We help customers connect securely to and across their hybrid, public and private cloud environments by offering security through our virtual firewall and other software products.
-Our public and private cloud security solutions, including virtual appliances and hosted solutions, extend the core capabilities of the Fortinet Security Fabric platform to provide businesses with the same level of cybersecurity and threat intelligence in and across cloud environments that they receive on their physical networks, delivering security that follows their applications and data.
-Fortinet cloud security offerings are available across all major cloud providers, including Amazon Web Services, Microsoft Azure, Google Cloud, Oracle Cloud, Alibaba Cloud and IBM Cloud.
-Our Cloud Security portfolio also includes securing applications, including email and web.

-- Endpoint Protection, Internet of Things ("IoT") and Operational Technology ("OT") Security-We protect end-customers from advanced threats that target their devices and the data that reside on them through our advanced endpoint solutions that provide core endpoint protection, advanced threat protection, incident monitoring, and response.
+We enhance the performance of our network security appliances from branch to data center by designing and implementing SPU technology within our appliances, enabling us to add security and network functionality with minimal impact to network throughput performance. - Infrastructure Security-The Fortinet Security Fabric platform extends beyond the network to cover other attack vectors.
+Other infrastructure solutions covered include teleworker and remote security solutions such as FortiAuthenticator, FortiClient and FortiToken, as well as Secure Access (Wi-Fi and switch). - Dynamic Cloud Security-We help customers connect securely to and across their individual, hybrid and multi-cloud environments by offering security through our virtual firewall and other software products and through integrated capabilities with major cloud platforms.
+Our public and private cloud security solutions, including virtual appliances and hosted solutions, extend the core capabilities of the Fortinet Security Fabric platform in and across cloud environments, delivering security that follows their applications and data.
+Our Secure SD-WAN for Multi-Cloud solution automates deployment of an overlay network across different cloud networks and offers visibility, control and centralized management that integrates functionality across multiple cloud environments.
+Fortinet cloud security offerings are available across all major public and private cloud providers, including Amazon Web Services, Microsoft Azure, Google Cloud, Oracle Cloud, Alibaba Cloud, IBM Cloud and VMWare Cloud.
+Our Cloud Security portfolio also includes securing applications, including email and web. - Endpoint Protection, Internet of Things ("IoT") and Operational Technology ("OT") Security-We protect end-customers from advanced threats that target their devices and the data that reside on them through our advanced endpoint solutions that provide core endpoint protection, advanced threat protection, incident monitoring, and response.
 Additionally, the proliferation of IoT and the digitization of OT devices has generated new opportunities for us to grow our business.
-We offer network access control solutions that provide visibility, control and automated event responses in order to secure IoT devices. - AI-Driven Security Operations-We develop and provide AI-driven security operations solutions, including FortiGuard and other security subscription services and our security operations, analytics, and reporting ("SOAR") capabilities and solutions, that can be applied across the entire Fortinet Security Fabric platform.
-These solutions help customers better secure their environments by delivering deeper intelligence and insights and by narrowing the gaps in security skills and resources that are present in many organizations.
+We offer network access control solutions that provide visibility, control and automated event responses in order to secure IoT devices. - AI-Driven Security Operations-We develop and provide AI-driven security operations solutions, including FortiGuard and other security subscription services, endpoint detection and response, and our security operations, analytics, and reporting ("SOAR") capabilities and solutions, that can be applied across the entire Fortinet Security Fabric platform.
+These solutions deliver intelligence and insights.

-In addition to our security solutions, our customers may purchase FortiGuard and other security subscription services to receive threat intelligence updates, FortiCare technical support services and the support of Technical Account Managers, Resident Engineers and professional service consultants for implementations or training services.
+In addition to our security solutions, our customers may purchase FortiGuard and other security subscription services to receive threat intelligence updates and protection updates delivered by FortiGuard Labs, FortiCare technical support services and the support of Technical Account Managers, Resident Engineers and professional service consultants for implementations or training services.